NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/README.md

 - **Access control:** Sarah sees the HR Management private channel; Melissa's channel list excludes it.
 HR Documents has unique permissions, with SG-HR-Users assigned Edit.
 - **Security and administration:** CA001 records Success with grant controls satisfied; CA002 records Not Applied for a nonmatching Browser client.
 Alex has four specific administrator roles instead of Global Administrator and demonstrated Teams admin-center access.

-## Troubleshooting and deployment judgment

-**SSPR:** The reported initial failure involved a two-method reset requirement and only one registered method.
-The case study connects registration readiness to the policy requirement and verifies the later successful reset through audit evidence.
-The exact corrective steps and methods used were not captured.

-**Conditional Access:** Both policies were reportedly tested in Report-only mode and reviewed in sign-in logs before enforcement.
-The screenshots show the later enabled state.
-The browser test demonstrates why CA002's Not Applied result can reflect expected scope rather than a fault.

 ## Detailed case studies